 Central to Davies’ process is the use of hand-cut stencils,based in turn on the artists’ own digital photographs.
 Stenciling, in essence, repeats the ideals and anxieties associated with the subject, but the relationship between the original and its reproduction is blurred through this process.

 To further explore this relationship, Davies translates stencils to sculpture.
 The sculpture Bridges, for example, refers to the “bridges” that hold the stencil together as an entire sheet.
 Digital vs Analogue investigates the counterpoint between digital technologies and made techniques.

-Much of the work depicts the modern home, devoid of human form, inviting the viewer to inhabit the space.
-This process evokes a sense that, despite the nostalgic appearance of the image, the observer is in the present tense, with the anxiety of an unknown future open to interpretation.
+The process that Davies undertakes evokes the sense that, despite the image’s nostalgic appearance, the observer finds him or herself in the present tense, with the anxiety of an unknown future open to interpretation.